UdynGPDevOps/mini-project-devops-iac-aws/README.md

 ## 🌐 Flask App Homepage

-This app simply displays a styled homepage that summarizes:
+This app displays a styled homepage that summarizes:

 - Tools & Technologies used
 - Project intent and learning goals